Energinet-DataHub/opengeh-edi/contributing.md

+﻿# Contributing
-﻿This file should reference contributing.md in main repo (https://github.com/Energinet-DataHub/green-energy-hub)
+This file should reference contributing.md in main repo